Admissions

 Prospective graduate students should apply for admission as early as possible.
 The first step for a student interested in a degree program is to obtain admission information from the department offering the program desired or from the Graduate Admissions office.
 Instructions for applying are available at the graduate programs website at http://www.marshall.edu/graduate/admissions/how-to-apply-for-admission.

-The application for admission form accompanied by payment of a non-refundable application fee must be filed in the Graduate Admissions Office at least two weeks prior to the opening of the term of enrollment.
-One official copy of the applicant’s undergraduate transcript showing degree earned and the date on which it was conferred must be sent directly from the registrar’s office of the student’s undergraduate college or university to the Graduate Admissions Office when the application is filed.
+The application for admission form accompanied by payment of a non-refundable application fee must be filed in the Graduate Admissions Office before the admissions deadline for the requested term of admission.
+One official copy of the applicant’s undergraduate transcript showing degree earned and the date on which it was conferred must be sent directly from the registrar’s office of the student’s undergraduate college or university to the Graduate Admissions Office before the application will be reviewed.
 An official transcript from each college or university previously attended, sent directly from the registrar’s office to the Graduate Admissions Office, may also be required before the applicant can be considered for admission to a degree program.
 All materials submitted in support of an application for admission become the property of Marshall University.
 Materials will not be returned or released to the student or to third parties.
 Any student admitted on the basis of false and/or incomplete information is subject to immediate dismissal or other disciplinary action.

 Admissions Examinations

-The Graduate Record Examination (GRE) is required of applicants to some programs.
-M.S. in Accountancy students may be required to take the Graduate Management Admissions Test (GMAT) prior to admission.
-Other programs may accept the Miller Analogies Test (MAT) in lieu of the GRE.
-Specific test requirements are indicated in the program or departmental description in later sections of this catalog.
-Test scores must be sent by the appropriate testing agency directly to the
+The Graduate Record Examination (GRE), Graduate Management Admissions Test (GMAT), or other exam may be required prior to admission.
+Specific test requirements are indicated in each program or departmental description in later sections of this catalog.
+Test scores must be sent by the appropriate testing agency directly to:

 Marshall University